Batman: The Adventures Continue

-Batman: The Adventures Continue is a DC Comics comic book series starring Batman set in the world of the DC Animated Universe.
+Batman: The Adventures Continue is a DC Comics comic book series starring Batman and set in the DC Animated Universe.
 It is a continuation of Batman: The Animated Series and its follow-up The New Batman Adventures.
 The book is co-written by Paul Dini and Alan Burnett, producers of the original animated television series, and illustrated by Ty Templeton, who also worked on previous comics inspired by Batman: TAS.
 The limited series was initially released as a "digital first" comic, beginning in April 2020.
 The first print issue, which collects the first two digital chapters, reached stores on June 10, 2020.
 The miniseries was extended from six to seven print issues, and later to eight.
 In March 2021, DC announced Season II of the series, with Issue 1 published in June 2021.
 As of June 2021, DC has planned seven issues for Season II.
 Season III, the final season of the comic, began publication on January 10, 2023.